thomasballinger/rlundo/readme.md

-Run a program in a subprocess, and know what the current state of the terminal screen is.
+- [x] Run a program in a subprocess, and know what the current state of the terminal screen is.
+- [x] Keep track of original cursor starting location
-Take snapshots of terminal state.
+- [x] Take snapshots of terminal state.
-Keep track of number of times scrolled down.
+- [ ] Keep track of number of times scrolled down.
-Keep track of original cursor starting location
+  - [ ] modify doy's vt100 to notify on scroll down